 - Frost the fruit pizza with the cream cheese frosting, being sure to coat to the edges.

 - Arrange fruit as desired on top of frosting.

 - Pour fruit juice glaze on top of the fruit pizza, making sure to cover all of the fruit.

-- Refrigerate at least 1 hour before serving.
+- Refrigerate glazed fruit pizza for at least 1 hour before serving.

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.